-At some point, you might need to disable Shield Platform Encryption for fields, files, or both.
+You can disable Shield Platform Encryption for fields, files, or both.
 You can turn field encryption on or off individually, but file encryption is all or nothing.

 When you turn off Shield Platform Encryption for a field, most encrypted data is automatically mass-decrypted.
 The decryption starts automatically after you disable encryption for specific fields and save your changes.
 When data is decrypted, any functionality that was limited or unavailable when the data was encrypted is also restored.
 Salesforce notifies you by email when the decryption process is complete.